GDDPR/ovf/readme.md

 This guide explains how to run the OVF project with the provided prebuilt OpenSearch data.

-## Requirements
+## Assumptions

+- You are using a Linux environment.
-- Docker Desktop
+- Docker and `docker compose` are already installed and working.
-- Python 3
-- Git
-- Ollama
+- Ollama is already installed.

-Optional:
-- Linux environment
-- WSL on Windows
+- The file `opensearch_data_backup.tar.gz` is provided in the project root.
+- The file `opensearch.yml` is provided in the project root.
+- The provided `docker-compose.yml` already mounts `opensearch.yml` and the `opensearch_data` volume correctly.

 ## 1. Clone the project